 As a plus, these tights can be layered under thicker knit or wool tights in colder weather.
 For extra versatility, you can also replace knit tights with solid black leggings, like the ultra-popular Zella “Live In” leggings (also available in Plus size).

-These are the 10 best leggings for women who travel!
+These are the top leggings for women who travel!

 For knit tights, choose a color such as gray instead of black to add interest to a neutral wardrobe, especially if you have black shoes and black clothing.